rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-without-key.md

 # Sign and verify without key (keyless signing)

-In the previous section, we have generated a key pair, it's stored on file system & used for signing & verification of artifacts.
+In the previous section, we generated a key pair, it's stored on the file system & used for signing & verification of artifacts.
 But the keyless signing feature from cosign allows us to sign & verify without having the need to store keys.

 ## Set image

-We can follow the steps from this [section](./sign-and-verify-with-key.md#set-image), to set image.
-Just make sure you have $IMAGE set appropriately.
+We can follow the steps from [this section](./sign-and-verify-with-key.md#set-image) to set the image.
+Let's ensure the `IMAGE` variable is set.

 ```bash
 echo $IMAGE